volkancirik/sprml13-word-embeddings/README.md

 sprml13-word-embeddings
 =======================
+- A better and generalized version of this repository with new word vectors is at [here](https://github.com/ai-ku/wvec)

 This repository contains word embeddings generated using [1] for a work [2] of the Shared Task of SPRML 2013.